rwitobaansheikh/Mildbury_test_project/readme.md

-Welcome to the second part of the interview, this should only take a couple of hours.
+Welcome to the second part of the interview, this should only take a couple of hours (you can always use an LLM/copilot to do this).
 In this repo there is a simple image segmentation AI, your task is to write a dataloader and improve the training to try to beat the following losses:

 | Epoch | Train Loss | Val Loss  | Mean IoU | Time (s) |
 |:-----:|:----------:|:---------:|:--------:|:--------:|